-This Banana Cake recipe has quickly become a family favorite here at our house and I’m sure it will be at yours as well!
+This easy recipe for Banana Cake has quickly become a family favorite here at our house and I’m sure it will be at yours as well!
 Moist, dense, (but not TOO dense!) full of banana flavor, it’s topped with an incredibly easy and delicious cream cheese frosting.
-You might just fall in love at the first bite, and it’s one cake you’ll be making again and again!
+You might just fall in love with this perfect recipe even before you take the first bite, and it’s one moist cake you’ll be making again and again!

-What to do with overripe bananas you ask?
+What to do with those brown bananas you ask?

 It’s the age old question, I know.

-Make the best banana cake recipe I’ve ever tasted, that’s what!
+Make my go-to recipe, and THE best banana cake recipe I’ve ever tasted, that’s what!

-Seriously, you won’t need another recipe for a cake with bananas again.
+Seriously, you won’t need another recipe for a cake with overripe bananas again.

 My apologies to all my blogger friends who say theirs is the best. 😉